Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 There may be a general ache, leg movements may be restricted by swelling or there may be a sharp pain at the back of the knee.
 The pain may be fairly localised to the back of the knee or may extend downwards resulting in calf pain.

-Here we look at the most common causes of pain behind the knee, how and why they develop, will help you work out what is causing your posterior knee pain and how best to treat it.
+Here we look at each of these causes of back of knee pain how and why they develop, will help you work out what is causing your posterior knee pain and how best to treat it.

-The most common cause of pain behind the knee is a Bakers Cyst.
+The most common cause of swelling and pain behind the knee is a Bakers Cyst.

 A Bakers Cyst develops when excess fluid in the knee joint seeps out into the popliteal bursa causing it to swell.

-The main symptoms of a Bakers Cyst are tightness and pain behind the knee that gets worse when walking, kneeling, or bending the knee.
+The main symptoms of a Bakers Cyst are tightness and pain at the back of knee that gets worse when walking, kneeling, or bending the knee.
+There is often a pocket of swelling behind the knee which may feel like a squashy orange.

 Treatment for a popliteal cyst focuses initially on reducing the swelling and pain behind the knee, and in severe cases the fluid may need to be drained by your doctor.